jakepenzak/learn_rust/chapters/ch7/README.md

          └── take_payment
 ```

-## 7.3 - Paths for Referencing an Item in the Module Tree
+## 7.3 - Paths for Referring to an Item in the Module Tree

 To show Rust where to find an item in a module tree, we use a path in the same way we use a path when navigating a file system.
 Nothing fancy here.